 Feel Good.
 Save a Life.
 Marrow Program

-Each year, more than 12,000 Americans are diagnosed with life-threatening diseases such as leukemia, whose best or only hope of a cure is a marrow transplant from someone outside their family.
+Each year, more than 12,000 Americans are diagnosed with blood cancers or other blood diseases.
+For them, the only hope of a cure is a marrow transplant.

 Only 30% of patients in the U.S. in need of a marrow transplant have a matching donor in their family.
-So, 70% depend on marrow programs such as Oklahoma Blood Institute’s (OBI) marrow program and others affiliated with BeThe Match® to find a donor.
+So, 70% depend on marrow programs such as Oklahoma Blood Institute’s (OBI) marrow program and others affiliated with the national marrow registry, BeThe Match® to find a donor.

 How Do I Register?